bigfix/developer.bigfix.com/site/reference/types/debian-versioned-package.md

 # type: debian versioned package

-The &lt;debian versioned package&lt; inspectors return all the versions of the Debian package that are available for the base package.
+The &lt;debian versioned package&gt; inspectors return all the versions of the Debian package that are available for the base package.

 # architecture of &lt;debian versioned package&gt; : string